bryonbaker/jboss-breakdown-monolith/docs/move-the-frontend.md

    ```

 ### Install RHAI into the OpenShift project
+Now we have a new project, install Application Interconnect

 1. Install RHAI into the project:
 ```skupper init --site-name local --console-auth=internal --console-user=admin --console-password=password```